-Vasculitis is an inflammation of your blood vessels.
-It causes changes in the walls of blood vessels, including thickening, weakening, narrowing and scarring.
-These changes restrict blood flow, resulting in organ and tissue damage.
+Vasculitis is inflammation of your blood vessels.
+It causes changes in the blood vessel walls, including thickening, weakening, narrowing or scarring.
+These changes can restrict blood flow, resulting in organ and tissue damage.

 There are many types of vasculitis, and most of them are rare.
-Vasculitis might affect just one organ, such as your skin, or it may involve several.
+Vasculitis might affect just one organ, or several.
 The condition can be short term (acute) or long lasting (chronic).

 Vasculitis can affect anyone, though some types are more common among certain groups.
 Depending on the type you have, you may improve without treatment.
-Or you will need medications to control the inflammation and prevent flare-ups.
+Some types require medications to control the inflammation and prevent flare-ups.

 Vasculitis is also known as angiitis and arteritis.

-The signs and symptoms of vasculitis vary greatly and are often related to decreased blood flow throughout the body.
+The signs and symptoms of vasculitis vary greatly.
+They're often related to decreased blood flow throughout the body.